mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void TownNPCAttackSwing(NPC npc, ref int itemWidth, ref int itemHeight)

 Allows you to determine the width and height of the item a town NPC swings when it attacks, which controls the range of the NPC's swung weapon.
 Only used when the town NPC has an attack type of 3 (swinging).

+### public virtual void DrawTownAttackGun(NPC npc, ref float scale, ref int item, ref int closeness)

+Allows you to customize how a town NPC's weapon is drawn when the NPC is shooting (the NPC must have an attack type of 1).
+Scale is a multiplier for the item's drawing size, item is the ID of the item to be drawn, and closeness is how close the item should be drawn to the NPC.

+### public virtual void DrawTownAttackSwing(NPC npc, ref Texture2D item, ref int itemSize, ref float scale, ref Vector2 offset)

+Allows you to customize how a town NPC's weapon is drawn when the NPC is swinging it (the NPC must have an attack type of 3).
+Item is the Texture2D instance of the item to be drawn (use Main.itemTexture[id of item]), itemSize is the width and height of the item's hitbox (the same values for TownNPCAttackSwing), scale is the multiplier for the item's drawing size, and offset is the offset from which to draw the item from its normal position.